 - A local book dealer may have an interest in your book.
 It would benefit him to buy cheaply.

 Free book appraisals can be helpful if you just want a general idea of what your book is worth.
-Since it isn't difficult to do your own research it may be in your best interests to find the value of your book yourself.
-If you need an accurate appraisal for insurance or other important purposes then you should go to a certified appraiser for the most accurate appraisal.
+Since it isn't difficult to do your own research, it may be in your best interest to find the value of your book yourself.
+If you need an accurate appraisal for insurance or other important purposes, then you should go to a certified appraiser for the most accurate appraisal.
 Either way, you will learn a lot more about your book's value and history.